TheChymera/PPB/README.md

 If you are using a Linux distribution which makes PPB available via your package manager, **this approach is not recommeded**.

-PPB consists of a single script and a single config file.
+PPB consists of a small number of scripts and a single config file.
 You can install them manually at the system level via the following commands:

 ```console